whinc/CustomScrollView/readme.md

 ### Integration （集成）

-I host this lib in [jcenter][1] but it has not been published yet.
+I host this library in [jcenter][1] but it has not been published yet.

-You can use in gradle like below:
+You need to use in gradle like below(add additional repository address):

 ```
 repositories {